DUA Hotline

 • Valid telephone number.

-• Your Social Security number or your Alien Registration number.
+• Your Social Security number.
+Non-citizens will also need their Alien Registration number.

 • Have proof of employment and income if you’re self-employed, a farmer, or a commercial fisher.